mendix/docs/content/en/docs/appstore/services/oidc-provider.md

 ---
 title: "OIDC Provider"
-url: /appstore/modules/oidc-provider/
+url: /appstore/services/oidc-provider/
-category: "Modules"
-description: "Describes the configuration and usage of the OIDC Provider module, which is available in the Mendix Marketplace."
+description: "Describes the configuration and usage of the OIDC Provider service, which is available in the Mendix Marketplace."
-tags: ["marketplace", "marketplace component", "OIDC", "IdP", "identity provider", "platform support", "Provider"]
+tags: ["marketplace", "marketplace component", "OIDC", "IdP", "identity provider", "platform support", "provider"]
+aliases:
+    - /appstore/modules/oidc-provider/
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 # Linked from https://marketplace.mendix.com/link/component/214681
 ---

 ## 1 Introduction

-The [OIDC Provider](https://marketplace.mendix.com/link/component/214681) module can be used to build a Mendix app that acts as an OpenID provider for other apps, providing a Single Sign-On (SSO) experience for the end-users of those applications.
+The [OIDC Provider](https://marketplace.mendix.com/link/component/214681) service can be used to build a Mendix app that acts as an OpenID provider for other apps, providing a Single Sign-On (SSO) experience for the end-users of those applications.
 This app could also delegate authentication of end-users to another Identity provider (IdP), causing it to act as an IAM broker.

-The module supports responsive browser-based applications and has been tested with applications that use the OIDC SSO module.
-This module can be used in Mendix 9.22.0 and above.
+The service supports responsive browser-based applications and has been tested with applications that use the OIDC SSO module.

 The idea is that you set up a single Mendix app which uses the [OIDC SSO](https://marketplace.mendix.com/link/component/120371) module to authenticate end-users with your central IdP.
 The same app also acts as an OIDC provider for your other apps to use as the IdP for OIDC SSO.
 This means it is working as an IAM (Identity and Access Management) broker for authentication and, optionally, authorization.
 You can easily add or remove apps from the IAM Broker app within the Mendix ecosystem using an API without each app and relevant user roles having to be added to your central IdP.
 However, you retain all the benefits of your central IdP in controlling on- and offboarding of users.

 For more information on the concepts behind authorization, see [About Authorization](#about-authorization), below.

-{{< figure src="/attachments/appstore/modules/oidc-provider/typical-usage.png" >}}
+{{< figure src="/attachments/appstore/services/oidc-provider/typical-usage.png" >}}

-You can also set up your users manually in your app, using the Mendix Administration module, rather than linking to your central IdP.
+You can also set up your users manually in your app, using the Mendix [Administration](/appstore/modules/administration/) module, rather than linking to your central IdP.

 ### 1.1 Typical Usage Scenarios